Young-Kee Kim: Career

-Work
+Research

-Young-Kee Kim is an experimental particle physicist.
-She has devoted much of her research work to understanding the origin of mass for fundamental particles by studying the W boson and the top quark, two of the most massive elementary particles, at the Tevatron’s CDF experiment, and by studying the Higgs boson that gives mass to elementary particles at the LHC’s ATLAS experiment.
+As an experimental particle physicist, Kim has devoted much of her research work to understanding the origin of mass for fundamental particles by studying the W boson and the top quark, two of the most massive elementary particles and by studying the Higgs boson that gives mass to elementary particles.
+She also works in accelerator science, playing a leadership role in NSF's Science and Technology Center, the Center for Bright Beams.